-- Start at USGS U.S. Earthquake Information by State.
-Click your state.
-Scroll to Maps, then click the Seismic Hazard Map for your state.
+- Start at USGS Earthquake Information by Region.
+Scroll down to Information by State/Territory and click your state.
+Scroll to Maps, then click the Hazard Map for your state.
 Look closely the map and color scale.
 Describe the earthquake hazard for the area where you live.

 - Click the Seismicity Map for your state above the Seismic Hazard Map.
 The circles on the map show where earthquakes have hit your over the past two decades.
 The colors show their depth.
 Which part of your state had the most earthquakes?

 - How are your answers to the first two questions related?

 - Find the quake with the greatest magnitude in your state.
 What was the quake's date, epicenter, and magnitude?